damirkusar/AspNetCore.Totp/README.md

 ﻿# AspNetCore.Totp
-An ASP.NET Core library for generating and validating one time passwords for google authenticator.
+An ASP.NET Core library for generating and validating one time passwords for Google & Microsoft Authenticator.

 # Getting Started
 	```